-In Out-of-Path Mode, only one network in the setup (the server LAN) is connected to the Internet through the firewall and router.
-Internet traffic or local connections can both be directly sent to the WebMux, which forwards the packets to the proper server(s), then the server routes the return traffic back to the remote or local clients directly.
+In Out-of-Path mode, only one network in the setup (the server LAN) is connected to the Internet through the firewall and router.
+Internet traffic or local connections can both be directly sent to the WebMux, which routes the packets to the proper server(s), then the server routes the return traffic back to the remote or local clients directly.

 In most situations, the incoming traffic is in small requests, and return traffic from servers back to clients is large amount of data, pictures, or documents.
-Using Out-of-Path Mode will allow up to 100 times more traffic to be handled by the WebMux load balancer.
+Using out-of-path mode will allow up to 100 times more traffic to be handled by the WebMux load balancer.
 The disadvantage for OOP/direct response is that the firewall protections built-in to the WebMux will no longer function.
 Users must provide their own firewall for incoming and outgoing traffic.

-However, in L7 and SSL termination configuration, OOP mode does not gain any advantage, due to the requirement that return traffic from servers must go back to WebMux for examination of the data headers and/or re-encryption the data packets.
+However, in L7 and SSL termination configuration, OOP mode does not gain any advantage, due to return traffic from servers must go back to WebMux for examine the data headers and/or re-encryption the data packets.